 The GX850 is a recent model that features in the current product line-up of Panasonic.
-In contrast, the GM1 has been discontinued (but it can be found pre-owned on eBay).
+In contrast, the GM1 has been discontinued (but can be found pre-owned on ebay).
 As a replacement in the same line of cameras, the GM1 was succeeded by the Panasonic GM5.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Panasonic website.

 So what conclusions can be drawn?
 Is the Panasonic GM1 better than the Panasonic GX850 or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Panasonic Lumix DMC-GM1:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.